Banbury railway station: Layout

-Many redundant loops and sidings surround the station: most of these were for goods services stopping at Banbury, which have all disappeared.
+Many redundant loops and sidings surround the station; most of these were for goods services stopping at Banbury, which have all disappeared.
 Two goods loops survive to allow the stoppage of goods trains for the uninterrupted passage of passenger trains.

-The station is being considered for remodelling to improve operational flexibility by Network Rail.

-Two new lower-quadrant semaphore signals were installed in late 2010 to allow passenger trains in platforms 1 and 2 to depart in the up direction.
+Two new lower-quadrant semaphore signals were installed in late 2010, to allow passenger trains in platforms 1 and 2 to depart in the up direction.
 Their numbers were BS27 and BS33, and they were controlled from Banbury South signal box.

-A nine-day long blockade to re-signal and complete alterations to the track layout at the station layout began on 30 July 2016.
+A nine-day long blockade to resignal and complete alterations to the track layout at the station layout began on 30 July 2016.
 Both remaining manual signal boxes were closed with new multiple aspect signalling commissioned and all lines through the station coming under the control of the West Midlands Signalling Centre at Saltley.

 Services

+Services at Banbury are provided by three train operating companies: